c3g/GenPipes_Docs/docs/source/tutorials/genpipes_tutorial.rst

 You can add several contrasts per design file.

-To see how this works, lets run a ChIP-Seq experiment.
+To see how this works, lets run an RNA-Seq experiment.

+*TBD ADD RNA-Seq section to tutorial.*

+The ChIP-Seq pipeline can also be run with a design file, but requires a specific design file format.

 Test Dataset: Chipseq:
 ----------------------